biopragmatics/oquat/docs/unknowns/source/mpath.md

 # mpath

-## `` (6)
+## ``

+There are 6 usages of `` in `mpath`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20).

 | curie                                                                                                                                                                            |   usages | nodes                                                                                                                                                               |
 |----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|----------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------|